Submit Work to the Art Sale

-- You must label your own works, and every piece must be labeled individually.
+- Every piece must be labeled individually by the artist.
 Works that are not properly labeled will not be accepted.

 - Labeling: The INVENTORY NUMBER for each of your pieces must be clearly written on the label along with your NAME and the PRICE.
-Inventory numbers are provided on your submission form and can also be provided to you at drop-offs.
+Inventory numbers are provided to you at drop-offs.

 - You may already have a tag or a label that you prefer to use.
-It is ok to use such a label on your pieces, as long as you also include the inventory number and name and price information s.
+It is ok to use such labels on your pieces, as long as you also include the inventory number, name, and price.

-- If you do not have labels, we will provide blank ones to you at drop-offs.
-This can significantly slow down the drop-off process, so we strongly recommend that you label your works ahead of time.
+- While we will provide blank labels at drop-offs, the process can take time, so we strongly recommend that you label your works ahead of time.

 - If your pieces are sold as a pair, this information must be clearly labeled on both pieces.